TheScrawl/ncpyrpg/README.md

 ## What does it do so far?
 Newest to oldest changes
+* allows output to the menu window from mapObjects
+* user can create mapObjects, interactive characters that do things when stepped on
 * lets a game designer to generate a game map in gamedata.py
 * takes arrays and draws objects at given coordinates
 * allows a player to move while colliding with objects that they shouldnt be able to move through